D4v1dWTF/TradeForge/README.md

 **Database locked**
 - Close any other instances of the app
-- Check if `trades.db` is being used by another process
+- Check if database files are being used by another process

 **Import errors**
 ```bash